RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_FragmentExtension_type.md

 -   **fafilter**: Rescores the top 2N structures with the full atom representation before filtering down to N.
 -   **famin**: Toggles minimization in full atom
 -   **samplesheets**: Toggles the sheet sampler
+-   **trackfragments**: Keep order of fragments instead of shuffling (useful only for debugging)
 -   **filterprevious**: Filter against the beams in the filterbeams file.
 Used in taboo search
 -   **rephasemap**: Triggers rephasing of the map when working with xray data, currently distabled
 -   **checksymm**: Checks all the symmetric versions of the connecting segments to see if an alternative is a better match
+-   **asymmdump**: If pose is symmetric, when filtering results dump only the asymmetric unit
 -   **continuous_sheets**: Toggles a one time vs maintained bonus for the sheets
 -   **auto_stop**: Toggles autostoping when running out of density.
 Currently unfinished
 -   **greedy**: Only runs on the loop specificed by the loop order variable